3rd Year Weekly Grinds

 Meet your teacher – Carl Brien: Having worked for the State Examination Commission, Carl brings his reputation as an authority on the Maths Syllabus to The Dublin Academy of Education.
 As a member of the Irish Mathematics Teachers’ Association, he is a popular teacher amongst students due to his mastery of the Project Maths Syllabus, and is well-known for his ability to stimulate students’ interest in Maths.

 Meet your teacher – Sarah Mulligan: Sarah Mulligan holds an Honour’s Bachelor’s Degree in Mathematics and a Professional Diploma in Education.
 Sarah specialises in setting high targets for students to achieve their academic potential.
 She prides herself on building a rapport with students using innovative methods tailored to students needs and capabilities.
 In 2017 the Irish Mathematics Teachers Association presented Sarah with an award in recognition of her achievements when one of her students placed first in the Higher Level Maths Leaving Certificate Examination.

-What will be covered in this Science Weekly Grind?
+What will be covered in these Junior Cert Science Grinds?

 - Cells, Microscopes,

 - Breathing & Respiration

 - Forces, Moments, Levers, Centre Of Gravity